kalalsahil/DSA_Practise/Readme.md

 # Day1_Problem1

 **Leetcode Problem 1512: Number of good pairs**
-Given an array of integers nums, return the number of good pairs.
+<br>Given an array of integers nums, return the number of good pairs.
 A pair (i, j) is called good if nums[i] == nums[j] and i < j.

 Example 1: